ongezell/onge-sprite-tools-v2/README.md

 ## Requirements

-To use this script, you will need to have the following software installed and available on your system:
+To use this script, you will need to have the following software/modules installed:

 - [Python](https://www.python.org/): The script is written in Python, so you will need to have a Python interpreter installed on your system in order to run it.
 - [Pillow](https://pillow.readthedocs.io/en/stable/): The script uses the Pillow library to create and manipulate image files.
-You can install Pillow using the following

 I hope you find this script hella useful!